tekyifeng/portfolio-project-2/README.md

 Now we have all the data in Lake Gen 2 storage, Azure Databricks is used to transform the data.
 The data transformation method is following the best practices recommneded by Mircosoft, which is bronze, silver and gold layer

-1, Bronze Layer - the unprocessed file (raw)
+1. Bronze Layer - the unprocessed file (raw file)
 2. Silver Layer - the validated data
 3. Gold Layer - the enriched data